DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

 Data requirements

+  - Minimum 100 observations
+  - One quantitative variable
+  - One categorical variable: time
+  - Optional second categorical variable with two levels (or more)

+Graph requirements

+  - The period used to create the cycle plot depends on the data.
+Years, months, weeks, days, or hours may be the appropriate cycle depending on the data.
+  - Show the original time series as a line graph so that we can see the cyclic nature of the data, then display the cycle plot, and discuss your rationale for the period you selected.

 ## multivariate bar

+Multivariate bar data has one quantitative value at each intersection of levels of the categories.
+Thus, the minimum of 2 quantitative variables, 2 levels of one category, and 5 levels of a second category yields 2 × 2 × 5 = 20 observations.

 Data requirements

+  - Minimum 20 observations
+  - Two quantitative variables
+  - Two categorical variables, one with 2 levels, one with 5 levels (minimum)

 ## financial (OHLC) plot

 Data requirements

+  - The number of observations depends on the time interval: every day for a year (365 observations), every week for five years (260 observations), or every month for 20 years (240 observations)
+  - Four quantitative variables: open, high, low, closing price
+  - One categorical variable: time
+  - Price must be adjusted for inflation

 <br> <a href="#top">▲ top of page</a>

 ## diverging stacked bar

 Data requirements

+  - Likert-like survey data
+  - One quantitative variable: frequency of each response
+  - One categorical variable: Seven survey questions minimum
+  - The second categorical variable: Ordered, mutually exclusive response terms (4 minimum) such as Strongly Agree, Agree, Disagree, Strongly Disagree
+  - 100 respondents minimum
+  - Optional: a third categorical variable whose levels form the survey questions into groups
+  - Optional: Showing the number of responses to each question

 <br> <a href="#top">▲ top of page</a>